THE WALK Bridge, TIME-2 and related projects

 This shortens overall track outages and construction duration while saving money through synergies created by combining individual projects with consistent design and construction teams.
 This comprehensive and pragmatic solution preserves and improves essential railroad assets in Norwalk and Connecticut for another 100 years.

-WALK Bridge-related projects, either underway or nearing completion, include:
+WALK Bridge-related projects, include:

 - The CP243 Interlocking Project